Last updated on May 14, 2026

 #24.
 Spider-Sense

 Spider-Sense stops three very frequent things that can cause you trouble.
-Bounce that mana dork to your hand with web-slinging and interact for just one .
+Bounce that mana dork to your hand with web-slinging and interact for just .

 #22.
 Preordain